 To do business in Alabama, all corporations organized outside of the state must register with the Secretary of State.
 Foreign corporations must appoint a registered agent for service of process physically located in Alabama.

 To register, file two original copies of the Foreign Corporation Application for Registration with the Business Services Division of the Secretary of State.
 The form must be filed by postal mail.
-The filing fee is $150.
 The foreign corporation must reserve its name with the Secretary of State before filing the Application for Registration (see Section 1 for details).
-A copy of the corporation's articles of incorporation certified by the Secretary of State of the corporation's home state must be submitted with the applicatin.
+A copy of the corporation's articles of incorporation certified by the Secretary of State of the corporation's home state must be submitted with the application.